-In the State of California, a majority of personal injury claims stem from auto incident/accident cases.
+In the State of California, a majority of personal injury claims stem from automobile collision/accident cases.
 The following information will feature some of the most important things an injured driver should be aware of when he or she has experienced an auto accident.
 For the most part, a majority of these types of cases will settle before the case even goes to trial.
 In some cases, the claim will often settle before a lawsuit is even filed.
-When it comes to auto accident claim preparation, the pursuing party will need to determine how successful the lawsuit could be and if there is a potential to reach a fair settlement before a lawsuit is filed.
+Before you take any action, or speak to an insurance claims adjuster talk to a highly experienced Oakland car accident lawyer at Callaway & Wolf on Clay & 14th to learn about your legal options.

 Our Recent Successful Car Accident Verdicts & Settlements

-With many years in auto accident experience, our Oakland, CA car accident lawyers have the ability and expertise to swiftly evaluate cases, which is imperative in securing a fair and just settlement offer.
-As experienced attorneys, we are proud to have successfully won significant settlements and jury verdicts for numerous auto accident victims.
+With our many years of motor vehicle collision injury claims experience, our Oakland, CA car accident lawyers have the ability and expertise to swiftly evaluate cases, which is imperative in securing a fair and just settlement offer.
+As experienced attorneys, Callaway & Wolf is proud to have successfully won significant settlements and jury verdicts for numerous auto accident victims.
 This includes the following cases:

 - A $2.1 million dollar settlement for a Bay Area man who was injured when the auto service vehicle he was in made a left turn into oncoming traffic in Las Vegas.
 As a team of professionals, we retained counsel from Las Vegas to assist in the claim, which was done at no additional cost to the victim.

 - A case settlement of over half a million dollars for an auto accident victim who sustained a hand injury while traveling in Vancouver, Canada.
 Again, our firm hired the support of localized attorneys in Canada to assist with the San Francisco-based victim.